Amblygaster leiogaster

 Amblygaster leiogaster, the smoothbelly sardinella, also known as blue sardine, blue sprat, bluebait, is a reef-associated marine species of sardinella in the herring family Clupeidae.
 It is one of the three species of genus Amblygaster.
-It is found in the marine waters along Indo-West Pacific regions towards south western Australia.
+It is found in the marine waters along Indo-West Pacific regions south towards western Australia.
 The fish has 13 to 21 dorsal soft rays and 12 to 23 anal soft rays.
 It grows up to a maximum length of 23 cm.
 The flank is gold in fresh fish but becomes black while preservation.
 Belly is more rounded and scutes are not prominent.
-It is rather closely resemble Amblygaster clupeoides, but the latter has very few lower gill rakers than Smoothbelly sardinella.
+It is rather closely resemble Amblygaster clupeoides, but the latter has very few lower gill rakers than smoothbelly sardinella.
 The fish feeds on minute organisms like zooplankton.